rdz-oss/BattyBirdNET-Analyzer/README.md

 ``` sh
 python3 bat_ident.py --area Scotland
 ```
 that uses a more area specific subset of bats and hence can reduce some classification erros.
-You can also set analysis related parameters such as
+You can set the above classifiers via the '--area' flag.
+Further, you can also set analysis related parameters such as

 ``` sh
 --min_conf  Minimum confidence threshold.
 Values in [0.01, 0.99].
 Defaults to 0.1.